-This multicomponent demonstration LSC project intends to:
+This goals of the demonstration project were to:

 - identify and promote healing for victims of crime,

-- provide or coordinate prevention and intervention services to youth and families experiencing trauma and victimization, and
+- provide or coordinate prevention and intervention services to youth and families experiencing trauma and victimization; and

 - build capacity within communities to meet the needs of youth exposed to violence.